Donders-Institute/hpc-wiki-v2/docs/cluster_howto/software.rst

 .. tip::

-    You are welcomed to take initiative for a new software in the repository if you think the software is/will be beneficial to most of the HPC users.
+    You are welcomed to take initiative for introducing a new software in the repository, with the awareness of the maintainer's responsibility.
 See :ref:`software-maintainer` for more detail.

 .. toctree::
     :maxdepth: 1